Thomas-Rutter/advent-of-code-2020/docs/user/index.rst

     def get_valid_passwords_policy_one(passwords):
         """Get valid passwords.

-        A valid password is one that contains the letter in the critera for at least the minumum amount and no more than the maximum amount.
+        A valid password is one that contains the letter in the criteria for at least the minimum amount and no more than the maximum amount.
-        The min and max amounts are also definied in the criteria.
+        The min and max amounts are also defined in the criteria.

         The criteria is the key, the passwords with that criteria are in a list as the value.